aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/imagedata/_index.md

  }

 ```

+**Returns:**
+java.awt.image.BufferedImage -
 ### toStream() {#toStream}
 ```
 public InputStream toStream()
 ```

 Creates and returns a stream that contains the image bytes.
+This is not ported to Java yet.

  **Remarks:**